iam-mhaseeb/suiteCapty/README.md

-# suitCapty
+# suiteCapty
-The real innards of blockchain.
+The real innards of blockchain in Python.